xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 Scenes are stored in `scene_model` structs and are comprised of arrays of objects.
-Scenes are comprised of camera, instances, shapes, materials, textures and environments.
+Scenes are comprised of camera, instances, shapes, materials, textures and environments, and stored as arrays named as before.
 Animation is not currently supported.
 The scene representation is geared toward modeling physically-based environments.
 In Yocto/Scene, lights are not explicitly defined, but implicitly comprised of instances with emissive materials and environment maps.
 All scenes and objects properties are accessible directly.

 All scenes objects may have names that are used in IO.
 If names are defined, that have to be unique.
 If not, names are automatically generated.
+Names are stored separately from objects, for performance reasons.
+So for each object array, Yocto/Scene stores a corresponding names array.
+For examples, cameras as stored as `cameras` and their names are stored as `camera_names`.

 Cameras, instances and environments have coordinate frames to define the local to world transformation.
 Frames are presented as affine 3x4 matrices and are